sandialabs/toyplot/docs/ethos.rst

 reproducibility and open science to greater clarity and better aesthetics.

-We especially feel that, in an age of ubiquitous electronic media and the web, it makes little sense to publish using media (such as PDF) designed to mimic the limitations of static paper.
-Toyplot embraces the tools of the web - SVG, HTML, and Javascript - as its primary medium, so we can make useful new interactions part of the everyday experiences of data graphic users.
+We especially feel that, in an age of ubiquitous electronic media and the web, it makes little sense to publish using media (like PDF) designed to mimic the limitations of static paper.
+Toyplot embraces the standards of the internet - SVG, HTML, and Javascript - as its primary medium, so we can make useful new interactions part of the everyday experiences of data graphic users.
 Because we're passionate about publishing and sharing results, Toyplot graphics are